Is Heart Failure?

 - crushing chest pain

-- discomfort in the upper body (including numbness or a cold feeling)
+- discomfort in the upper body, including numbness

 - excessive fatigue